Flomp/wanderer/docs/src/content/docs/use/share-trails.md

 If you no longer want to share the trail with a user, simply click the red trashcan icon next to their name.

 :::note
-It is possible to share trails with users of other instances.
-However, the trail needs to public to do so.
-Furthermore, the  user will only be able to view the trail and not edit it.
-In that sense, it works more like a "Mention" in the fediverse.
+Wanderer supports trail sharing between users on different instances (servers), thanks to its federated design.
+However, there are important limitations to be aware of:

+- **The trail must be public** in order to be shareable with users on other instances.
+- **Shared trails are view-only**: The user you share it with will be able to view the trail and engage with it (like or comment), but **they cannot edit it**.
+- Sharing a trail with another user is similar to a **mention** in the fediverse—it notifies them and gives them visibility, but does not grant collaborative access.

+If you're looking for true collaboration on a trail (such as shared editing), both users must be on the same instance.
 :::